 The same error handling done for EBML applies to Matroska files.
 Particular error handling is not covered in this specification, as this is depends on the goal of the Matroska Readers.

-It is up to the decision of the Matroska Readers on how to handle the errors if they are recoverable in their code or not.
+Matroska Readers decide how to handle the errors whether or not they are recoverable in their code.
 For example, if the checksum of the \Segment\Tracks is invalid, some could decide to try to read the data anyway, some will just reject the file, and most will not even check it.